 Zoom Lens: Nikon DX Nikkor 18-200mm f/3.5-5.6G

 The Nikon Nikkor 18-200mm is the real workhorse lens of the Wandering Wheatleys.
 We use this daily and most of the photos you see on our website and our Instagram page have been taken with this camera lens.

 Of course, there are always better lenses on the market, but they come at a much higher price which means a higher loss in the unfortunate event that it gets lost, stolen, or damaged.
-It we weren’t so hard on our gear, I would consider investing in the faster and significant more expensive Nikkor 16-80mm f/2.8-4E.
+If we weren’t so hard on our gear, I would consider investing in the faster and significantly more expensive Nikkor 16-80mm f/2.8-4E.